Stewart Investors Global Emerging Markets Sustainability B GBP Acc (OEIC/Unit Trust)

 Resources, Affiliations & Corporate Strategies

 We augment internal research with the use of external research.
-We are now able to drive and tender research to a range of researchers, from investment banks to non-government organisations (NGOs) and independent consultants that we believe will contribute to and enhance our investment decision making over time.
+We drive and tender research to a range of researchers, from investment banks to non-government organisations (NGOs) and independent consultants that we believe will contribute to and enhance our investment decision making over time.
 Some themes that we have tendered include:

 - Diversity in corporate Asia;